SakshiGarg123/JOB-COURSE-RECOMMENDER/README.md

 # JOB-COURSE-RECOMMENDER
 The training and placement cell of NSUT allows each student sitting for placements to submit their resume on the portal.
-We plan to take a pool of resumes as input from the portal and suggest suitable jobs to students in which they would be interested in applying candidature for, based on their skills.
+We take a resume as input and suggest suitable jobs to student in which they would be interested in applying candidature for, based on their skills.

 **Input:** Resume as pdf files